exp111/AimTux/README.md

 ./uload
 ```

-## Updating Antario
+## Updating pAste

-We add and improve and fix things almost every day with Antario.
+We add and improve and fix things almost every day with pAste.
 We don't have a fixed release schedule, we just add things to it when they're ready.
-Because of this, Antario will need to update a lot.
+Because of this, pAste will need to update a lot.

 If you don't update once a day then we recommend at LEAST update once a week, and ALWAYS update after a CSGO update, just to make sure we fix anything that's broken.

-We provide a script included in the Antario folder that updates Antario for you.
+We provide a script included in the pAste folder that updates pAste for you.
 To use it, just run:

 ```bash
 ./update